 3) You’ll Never Walk Alone (Judy Garland)

-A song about having your loved ones by your side, even when it might seem like they’re not, Garland sings that whatever happens in life, you’ll never walk alone.
+A wonderful song in memory of grandpa, You’ll Never Walk Alone is about having your loved ones by your side, even when it might seem like they’re not, Garland sings that whatever happens in life, you’ll never walk alone.

 4) Smile (Nat King Cole)